-There are some areas you need a ticket to enter, but most of the castle won’t cost a thing to see and learn about.
+There are some areas you need a ticket to enter, but most of the castle grounds are free to visit.

-The free areas of Prague Castle include multiple courtyards, gardens, the Deer Moat, the entrance of St. Vitus Cathedral, and more.
-The Golden Lane is free after 5 pm.
+These areas include multiple courtyards, gardens, the Deer Moat, the entrance of St. Vitus Cathedral, and more.
+The Golden Lane is free daily after 5 pm.

 If you’re interested in seeing the interior of these locations, you can get tickets that provide entry to these areas with a paid tour.

 These outings run the gamut from short orientations to half-day excursions which cover a lot of information about the historic site.

 Prague Castle has both an official guided tour and an official audio guide you may want to consider.

 There are even night tours you can take.

 If you’re more interested in the self-guided route, there are three different types of tickets that provide admission to certain areas of the castle: Circuit A, Circuit B, and Circuit C.

 While Circuit A and C include special exhibitions, Circuit B is the most affordable choice.